omise/omise-android/README.md

     compile 'co.omise:omise-android:1.0.2'
   }
   ```
-You can download `OmiseApp` and import to your Android SDK studio.
+You can download <a href="https://github.com/omise/omise-android/blob/featurenewLibrary/OmiseApp/README.md">`OmiseApp`</a> and import to your Android SDK studio.
-** Remark : example application have to run on JDK 1.8 or above
+** Remark : example application have to run on JDK 1.8 or above.

 ####Others :